adishjain/GoogleResultScrapper/README.md

 2. More tags to be tracked for the text.
 3. Downloading images from the crawled webpages.
 4. Maintain a separate file for each of the url.
 The file will contain text and images as well.

+###Using the python code
+To run the code, you'll need to install 2 python modules:
+####Readability API
+    pip install readibility-api
+####google-api-python-client
+    pip install google-api-python-client

+Also generate custom search API keys through the Google API dashboard.
+Similarly for readiblity API ,generate keys by registering yourself in the readiblity dashboard.

+Fill up the keys in the space provided in the code and you are good to go.